Elmer Eric Schattschneider

 Elmer Eric Schattschneider (August 11, 1892 – March 4, 1971) was an American political scientist.

 Life and career

 Schattschneider was born in Bethany, Minnesota.
-He received his B.A. and M.A. at the University of Pittsburgh and his Ph.D. at Columbia University.
+He received his AB at the University of Wisconsin, MA at the University of Pittsburgh, and his PhD at Columbia University.
 He taught at Columbia, the New Jersey College for Women (now a section of Rutgers University), and Wesleyan University (1930–1960).
-Schattschneider was president of the American Political Science Association for 1956–1957 and is the namesake of its award for the best dissertation in the field of American politics.
+Schattschneider was president of the American Political Science Association between 1956 and 1957 and is the namesake of its award for the best dissertation in the field of American politics.
 He died in Old Saybrook, Connecticut.

 Publications

 Schattschneider's books include Politics, Pressures and the Tariff (1935), Party Government (1942), The Struggle for Party Government, (1948), Equilibrium and Change in American Politics (1958), The Semisovereign People: A Realist's View of Democracy in America (1960) (for a discussion see: Mair, 1997), and Two Hundred Million Americans in Search of a Government (1969).